-Serbia: Introduction of excises on energy related products, obligations within procedure of compliance with the EU laws28.
-May 2015. / News Serbia Energy
+Serbia: Introduction of excises on energy related products, obligations within procedure of compliance with the EU laws, News Serbia Energy

 By execution of the Single European Act, the EU member states have undertaken to establish the single market, without borders, which would ensure a free flow of the goods, services, capital and people.
 Compliance of the member states’ regulations governing taxation of the energy-related products was a necessary step in maintaining the market competition, and the compliance of the regulations has to a great extent been achieved by rendering of several Directives, first of all the Directive 92/12/EU on the general excises arrangement, which is deemed to be the basis of compliance of all the products subject to the excise.
 Apart form the said Directive, also important are the following Directives: Directive 92/81/EEU on compliance of the structure of the excises on mineral oils and the Directive 92/82/EEU on assessment of the mineral oils excise rate.
 For the purpose of carrying out the reform of the said regulations, on October 27th, 2003, the Directive 2003/96/EU on taxation of the energy-related products and electric energy was rendered, under which the Directives 92/81/EEU and 92/82/EEUwere rendered null and void.
 As the previous two Directives had governed only the issue of mineral oils taxation, the new Directive extended the scope of the taxable energy-related products, and also specified the minimum taxation rates for all indirect taxes, inclusive of VAT.
 Besides the Directive 2003/96/EU, also significant is the Directive 2008/118/EU on the general arrangements of the excises collected directly or indirectly on consumption of the energy-related products, under which the Directive92/12/EU was rendered null and void.